How To Build An Investment Portfolio For Beginners: Explained

 Alternative Assets

 The ROI from alternative assets is unrelated to defensive and growth investments.
-Examples include - commodities, private equity, venture capital, and hedge funds.
+Examples include - private equity, venture capital, and hedge funds.

 Risk-averse investors should allocate more of their capital to defensive assets and less to growth and alternative investments and vice versa in case of aggressive investors.